chef/chef/docs/dev/design_documents/resource_file_content_verification.md

    "%{path}"

-other variables may be made available to commands in the future.
+Other variables may be made available to commands in the future.

 If no verification block or string is supplied by the user, the provider assumes the content is valid.

 Multiple verify blocks may be provided by the user.
 All given verify block must pass before the content is deployed.

 As an example: